protonemedia/laravel-splade-docs/x-modal.md

 ## Pre-loaded content

 Instead of loading the content asynchronously, you may also pass the content along with the page.
-You may do this by passing a `name` attribute to the component, and use the name along with a `#` prefix in the `Link` component:
+You may do this by passing a `name` attribute to the component and use the name along with a `#` prefix in the `Link` component:

 ```blade
 <h1>Tickets & Tour Dates</h1>